 As we age, fall prevention should be a high priority in avoiding injury and continuing an active healthy lifestyle.
 Most falls can be prevented through proper patient evaluation and education.

-Our physical therapists will conduct a thorough evaluation using outcome scales that help identify your risk of falling, and work with you to develop a personalized plan of care and a home exercise program.
+Our physical therapists will conduct a thorough evaluation, by appointment only, using outcome scales that help identify your risk of falling, and work with you to develop a personalized plan of care and a home exercise program.
 To make an appointment for a fall evaluation, call Rehabilitation Services at Edward at 630-527-3375 or at Elmhurst at 331-221-6050.